Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 Once users successfully complete the search and the specified verification, they move on to opening the target label-version pair's commitment.

-# Greatest-Version Searches

-Users often wish to search for the "most recent" version, or the greatest version, of a label.
-Unlike searches for a specific version, label owners regularly verify that their most recent version is correctly represented in the log.
-This enables a simpler, more efficient approach to searching.

-{{reasonable-monitoring-window}} and {{distinguished-log-entries}} define the concept of a **distinguished** log entry, which is a specific log entry that label owners are required to check for correctness.
-To perform a greatest-version search, users start at the rightmost distinguished log entry.
-This log entry will always be on the frontier of the log and will never be past its maximum lifetime.
-If there is no distinguished log entry yet, users start at the root instead.

-Users receive a non-truncated binary ladder from their starting log entry.
-This identifies the greatest version of the label that it contains.
-Users then proceed down the remainder of the frontier: the starting log entry's right child, the right child's right child, and so on until reaching the last log entry.
-From each of these log entries, the user also receives a non-truncated binary ladder identifying the greatest version of the label that each contains.

-As in the previous section, users verify that the log entry timestamps and the greatest versions identified in each log entry each represent a monotonically-increasing series.
-If this verification is successful, users move on to opening the commimtent for whichever label-version pair was identified as the greatest.

 # Monitoring the Tree